lk-ek/esphome-pm1003ph/README.md

 - Publishes PM2.5 data to Home Assistant.

 ## Installation
-To use this component, copy the `pm1003ph` directory into your ESPHome project's `custom_components` folder.
+To use this component, either copy the `pm1003ph` directory into your ESPHome project's `custom_components` folder or use the following external_components
+configuration:

 ## Configuration Example
 ```yaml